frlender/Jandas/README.md

 //output: new DataFrame<number|string>([[3,'a',9]],
 //        ['b'],['5',5,'e'])

-//use [element,] to represent an arry with a single value. dx.q('["c",].includes([5])')
+//use [element,] to represent an array with a single value. dx.q('["c",].includes([5])')
 //output: new DataFrame<number|string>([[5,'c',7]],
 // ['b'],['5',5,'e'])